-Intermediate Microeconomics has two main purposes.
-First, it provides the basic foundations of economics and the essential building blocks for higher-level economics and finance units.
+BEA200 has two main purposes.
+First, it provides the basic foundations of economics and the essential building blocks for higher-level economics units.
 Starting from fundamental assumptions, this unit develops the neoclassical theory of the optimising behaviour of consumers and firms and the process of interaction of these agents within various market structures.
-Secondly, Intermediate Microeconomics shows how the economic theory developed can be directly applied to help solve the decisions that face policy makers, managers, financiers and households, such as dealing with risk and time, minimising cost, production, maximising profit through pricing and analysing markets, competition and welfare.
+Secondly, Intermediate Microeconomics shows how the economic theory developed can be directly applied to help solve the decisions that face policy makers, firms and households, such as dealing with time, minimising cost, production, maximising profit through pricing and analysing markets, competition and welfare.
 It achieves this through application of the theory to real-world examples and solving problems of this nature.

 |Unit name||Public Policy and Welfare|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 |Study Period||Start date||Census date||WW date||End date|